uchicago-library/ldr_metadatastorage/README.md

 There are two types of metadata that will be in the ldr metadata storage system.

-1. Units that belong to the University of Chicago Library and which all assets associated are in asset storage, e.g. OwnCloud
+1. Metadata about units that belong to the University of Chicago Library and which all assets associated are in asset storage, e.g. OwnCloud
-1. Units that do not belong to the University of Chicago Library and which assets are stored elsewhere, e.g. Luna
+1. Metadata about Units that do not belong to the University of Chicago Library and which assets are stored elsewhere, e.g. Luna

 This means that in order to provide a REQUIRED functionality, ldr metadata storage must be able to retrieve assets from either asset storage or any arbitrary outside storage accessible over the Web.
 It is therefore MANDATORY that all publicly available assets be available over the Web.